About Casa Lind

 The Model: Simple, Honest, Traceable

-Every bag is roasted fresh in small weekly batches at our partner roastery in New Jersey.
+Every bag is roasted fresh in small batches at our partner roastery in New Jersey.
 We don't warehouse inventory.
-We don't ship coffee that's been sitting on a shelf.
 You order, we roast, we ship.
-The coffee arrives at your door within a week of roasting, at peak freshness, with flavor notes that justify the elevation, the care, and the legacy behind it.
+Traceable, sustainable, direct.

 Guatemala's Coffee Regions